ENERGY STAR Benchmarking for Buildings in Canada

 Because the year on your ENERGY STAR certification is based on the date when your application is approved, regardless of your Year Ending Date, we allow some flexibility to make sure you can get consecutive certifications.
 If you submitted an application with a Year Ending Date between August 2016 and December 2016, AND you were awarded certification for the 2016 label year, your next eligible Year Ending Date is July 2017.

-If you've already earned 2017 certification, your next eligible period will be 11 months after your previous Year Ending Date.
-You can submit your application anytime, but it will be put on hold until we start processing 2018 certifications in January 2018.
+If you've already earned certification this year, your next eligible period will be 11 months after your previous Year Ending Date.
+You can submit your application anytime, but it will be put on hold until we start processing next year’s certifications in January.

 The process for re-certification is the same as the initial certification, and another site visit by a Licensed Professional is required.